 When the Word is despised, and men are weary of it, God is justly provoked to take it from them.The false priest Amaziah expressed their general attitude in his words to Amos (chapter 7: 12-13).
 Now “I will send a famine in the land, not a famine of bread, nor a thirst for water, but of hearing the words of the LORD”.

-3. Famine of the Word is worse than famine of food.
+2. A Famine of the Word is Worse than a Famine of Food

 Men’s souls are better than their bodies and their eternal welfare should be preferred to physical life.
 Thus, a famine of the Word is a more solemn affliction and expresses greater wrath, then if the Lord should let a nation starve for lack of food and drink.
 Therefore it is “not a famine of bread, nor a thirst for water (which is small compared to this) “but of hearing the words of the LORD”.
 This is why the verse also begins with “Behold”.